houndci/hound/doc/SECURITY.md

 `CompleteFileReview` saves each violation, the line number, and patch position, in the `violations` table of our Postgres database.
 We do not save any of your code in Postgres.
-We do store the contents of the files to review temporarily in Resque, and it gets cleared out as soon as the job is processed.
+We do store the contents of the files to review temporarily in Sidekiq, and it gets cleared out as soon as the job is processed.

 To browse the portions of the codebase related to